Last Updated on by mitchrezman

-She can remove things from key rings and open any kind or snap or clip.
+She can remove things from keyrings and open any kind of snap or clip.

 She does little damage to them.
 I am at a loss on how to secure toys in her cage.

-I didn’t notice them until they moved out of cats area.
+I didn’t notice them until they moved out of the cat’s area.

-I have always taken care to avoid getting fleas in house.
-So I don’t know if bird can get fleas.
+I have always taken care to avoid getting fleas in the house.
+So I don’t know if birds can get fleas.

 I do know about mites.

-We go to vet for beak, nails and such.
+We go to the vet for beaks, nails, and such.
 He gives her a check for mites twice a year.

 I live in central Texas.
-So we are never really have a flea or mosquito free time.
+So we never really have a flea or mosquito-free time.